Encouraging things are happening at Holy Trinity, Southport!

 What else is going on?
 Quite a lot actually

-We have finished the restoration of the church building to make it safe and useable for the next generation.
+We have finished the restoration of the church building to make it safe and usable for the next generation.

 The social calendar has events throughout the year and our Parish Centre hosts many activities.

-Links have also been formed with other agencies in the community including the YMCA, Southport College, Sefton CVS, Sure Start and the Southport Partnership Board.
+Strong links have been formed with several agencies in the community including Southport College, YMCA, CVS, NHS and Light for Life.

 Please join us